ddm270/mod2_project_051120/README.md

 From the statistical tests,  there is not a significant relationship between IMDb ratings and the season the content was added to Netflix and also the relation between ratings and the maturity rating of the Netflix content.

 The categories, maturity ratings, and the duration are measured differently between Netflix Movies and TV shows.
-In addition, after running a two sample t-test, it was found that there is a significant difference in the average IMDb user ratings between Movies and TV shows on Netflix.
+In addition, after running a two sample t-test, it was found that there's significant difference in the average IMDb user ratings between Movies and TV shows on Netflix.
 There for, I chose to evaluate two separate models, one for Movies and one for TV shows.

 ##### Movies
 - R-sqaured : 0.354